 Oncofertility focuses solely on fertility preservation options for couples and individuals dealing with a cancer diagnosis.
 With Oncofertility, you can preserve your fertility prior to cancer treatment, allowing you to potentially create a healthy family after survival.

 Cancer Treatments’ Effect on Fertility

 A lot of things must take place for a couple to successfully conceive.
-Cancer treatments can interfere with some of these aspects, including harming parts of the reproductive process and thus affecting your ability to have children.
-Each treatment can have different effects on each individual, however it’s helpful to prepare.
+Cancer treatments can interfere with some aspects of the reproductive process and thus affecting your ability to have children.
+Everyone does react to treatment differently, so it’s helpful to prepare.